-The speech recognition engine compares the spoken input with a number of pre-specified possibilities.
+The speech recognition engine compares the spoken input with a number of pre-specified possibilities and converts speech to text.
 The entire set of pre-specified possibilities constitute the application’s grammar, which powers the interface between the dialogue-speaker and the back-end processing.

 Our automatic speech recognition solution needs only very simple grammar for its processing.
 It can also support very large grammars for complex tasks such as dates, complex commands, and yellow pages styled complex directory lookups.
-We also offer consulting services for the construction of complex grammars to its clients.
+We also offer consulting services for the design and development of complex grammars to our clients.
 Performance tuning is another service, whereby we troubleshoot poorly performing grammars by tuning the acoustic and language models for the preferred service.

 A key feature of the GoVivace’s ASR engine is it uses a statistical language model to understand natural language, which means it is not limited to understanding speech which matches its grammar.
-Developers integrating the engine into speech recognition systems will appreciate being able to create advanced intuitive natural language processing interfaces boasting of high linguistic intelligence quotients.
+Developers integrating the engine into speech recognition systems will appreciate being able to create advanced intuitive Natural Language Processing(NLP) interfaces boasting of high linguistic intelligence quotients.

 The GoVivace’s Automatic Speech Recognition is available in both 32 and 64-bit versions for Linux, Windows, and Mac platforms.
 A minimum of 4GB of RAM and a 2.0GHz processor is recommended for enterprises and SMB customers.